brendanconnolly/BlogPosts/webhooks/testingWebhooksWithJS.part2.md

   }
 ```

 By using a service class we are able to decouple the contract between our tests and the Github Octokit api.
-This serves to simplify consuming this api in our test code, while also centralizing changes in the event of breaking changes to the `Octokit` package.
+This serves to simplify consuming this api in our test code, while also centralizing changes in the event of breaking changes to the Octokit package.

 ## Triggering Events

 To trigger webhooks we are going to use the star / unstar repository event.
-To do this we will be using Github's [Activity API](https://docs.github.com/en/rest/reference/activity) and the `Star a repository for the authenticated user` and `Unstar a repository for the authenticated user` endpoints. `Octokit` provides the `activity.starRepoForAuthenticatedUser` and `activity.unstarRepoForAuthenticatedUser` methods to interact with these endpoints.
+To do this we will be using Github's [Activity API](https://docs.github.com/en/rest/reference/activity) and the `Star a repository for the authenticated user` and `Unstar a repository for the authenticated user` endpoints.
+Octokit provides the `starRepoForAuthenticatedUser` and `unstarRepoForAuthenticatedUser` methods to interact with these endpoints.

 We are going to create another service class to handle the `activity` endpoints.
 ```js